eclipsesource/tabris-js/doc/migration-guide.md

 ### Color properties

 All color properties are now of the type "ColorValue".
 While these properties still accept the same string values as in 2.x, they will return a "Color" class instance instead of a string.
 The exception is CanvasContext, where color properties still return a string for W3C compatibility.

+### Widget.background property

+Widget background setter now also accepts "ColorValue" and "LinearGradientValue" values and the getter will return instances of the "Color" and "LinearGradient" classes.

 ### Font properties